Warning: High Rainfall

 Placement of the pump is important.
 If you place it not far below the inlet pipe then there is no danger of over emptying it.
 The pond pump should be stood in a bucket of clean tap water and the water flushed though the pump to enhance its life!

 If the tank does not have a proper concrete surround then it can move upwards.
 Just moving an inch will affect the pipes to the tank.
 Just dangle the pump at outlet level.
-Stand and watch it, don’t leave it or it will run dry and burn out.
-Or invest in a pump with its own float level.
+Stand and watch it, don’t leave it or it will run dry and burn out, or alternatively, invest in a pump with its own float level.
 Only then can you leave it.

 But it still needs to be checked.
 It’s a makeshift temporary solution to get you out of a mess.